Outbound request pipeline

 }

-The SiteDomainMapper contains a 'BindSites' method that enables different site groupings to be bound together:
+The `SiteDomainMapper` includes a `BindSites` method to bind different site groupings together:

 {